WELCOME TO DAVID HEY'S COLLECTION

-For example, a page made up of text is much easier to load than one made up of a 100 or more large photographs since it takes much longer to transmit.
+For example, if you 'click-on' a webpage containing text only it is much easier to load than a webpage of photos since it takes much longer to transmit.
 Many websites avoid this is by limiting the number of images.
-However, this website is primarily a collection of photographs in a 'magazine-format' so what you are actually opening are pages full of images of steam days…
+However, this website is primarily a collection of photographs and so what you are actually opening are pages full of images of steam days…

 So please be patient!
 You'll find it well worth the wait…